-You might even find…it’s not that bad.
+You might even find that it’s not that bad.
 You might even find…you kind of like it.

-My first trip to Sydney blew me away with its national character and diverse food and beverage options.
+My first trip to Sydney impressed me with its national character and diverse food and beverage options.
+It’s a great city for “foodies.”
 While this list is by no means exhaustive, I am fairly certain it will guide you to some of the best the city has to offer.

 Leave me your food tips for Sydney in the comments…what have I missed that I’ll want to taste on my next visit? 🙂

 Bonus gallery of Australian animals enjoying their eats: